Count Me Out (Kendrick Lamar song): Lyrics

 (sung in an identical melody to the opening of United In Grief, the first song on Disc 1).

 The song covers themes of regret, infidelity, self-forgiveness, redemption, and determination.
 The opening verse can be interpreted as a therapeutic confession.
-The song switches to a more upbeat tempo in the second verse before slowing down in the final verse.
+The song's tempo moves from slows in the first verse, to more upbeat in the second before gradually slowing down in the final verse.

 Music video

-The music video was released on December 16, 2022, on YouTube and directed by Lamar himself and Dave Free and stars Lamar and Helen Mirren.
+The associated music video was released on December 16, 2022, on YouTube and directed by Lamar himself and Dave Free and stars Lamar and Helen Mirren.
 The video, which includes only the song's first verse, covers a therapy session between Lamar and his therapist (portrayed by Mirren).
 The video begins with Lamar recounting the story of a humorous parking incident.
 The therapist recounts a text message she received from Lamar saying "I feel like I'm falling" and asks why he feels that way, to which Lamar responds "Life".
 Lamar then raps the first verse of "Count Me Out" while the therapist listens, as clips relating to the lyrics he covers appear on screen.
 After the verse, Kendrick turns around to face his piano while an angel appears next to him.